pi314/iroiro/doc/iroiro.fs.md

-# warawara.fs
+# iroiro.fs

-This document describes the API set provided by `warawara.fs`.
+This document describes the API set provided by `iroiro.fs`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `open()`